SenseException/intl-sort/docs/index.md

 ## Intl-Sort - A PHP sorting library that handles internationalized data

-This library wraps the `Collator` class of the PHP Intl extension and offers a builder pattern API to create a `Sorter` to sort internationalized values according to local conventions.
-You can also implement your own sorting logic to be able to e.g. sort your custom value objects.
+This library wraps the `Collator` class of the PHP Intl extension and offers a builder pattern API to create a `Sorter` to sort internationalized values or objects according to local conventions.
+You can also implement your own sorting logic.

 ### Basic usage